 Suddenly, Renee, an artist, realised just how inaccessible the world could be.

 ‘I started to see people who were in my new community in a new light.
 These deaf people had been blocked from so much that others take for granted.’

 Renee is also the mother of two children with autism, which gives her and her family an additional insight into the barriers that can be experienced by people with disabilities to full community inclusion.

-Now a graduate of Deakin’s Graduate Certificate of Disability and Inclusion, Renee works as a disability assistant at Macquarie Fields TAFE in Sydney, supporting students with a range of disabilities inside and outside of class.
+Now a graduate of Deakin’s Graduate Certificate of Disability and Inclusion, Renee works at TAFE NSW in Sydney.

 She would encourage anyone to consider a career in this field, describing it as an exciting time in disability work, particularly with the arrival of the National Disability Insurance Scheme.